 [Second] “And Joshua wrote these words in the book of the law of the Almighty, and took a great stone, and set it up there under an Oak (Tree), that [was] by the sanctuary of Adonai” (Joshua 24:26).

 Therefore, the people at Shechem were not attacked or destroyed because they were included in the covenantal family of Israel.
-Adonai made certain that Jacob’s promise to recognize these Gentiles as being legitimate members of the family of Jacob (Israel) was honored (cf. Judges where the Shechemites are treated as members of Israel, yet they are allowed to retain their own city-nation identity, Judges 8, 9 & 21).
+Adonai our Father and our God made certain that Jacob’s promise to recognize these Gentiles as being legitimate members of the family of Jacob (Israel) was honored (cf. Judges where the Shechemites are treated as members of Israel, yet they are allowed to retain their own city-nation identity, Judges 8, 9 & 21).

 Explanation #5.
 It is also important to note that this special Oak Tree (עץ אלון) of fathers Abraham and Jacob was treated as the prophetic sign-marker that identified the exact location where the witness of the Testimony of the Covenant was to be erected.
 The Oak Tree of Abraham was also the chosen place where the sanctuary of Adonai was required to be co-located.

-Think about it (סֶלָה).
-[First] Father Abraham first arrived in Israel and worshiped Adonai at the Oak Tree.
-[Second] It was before the Oak Tree that Abraham received the first of all Adonai’s promises to the fathers of Israel and their descendants.
-[Third] When Jacob returned to Israel he first purchased the plot of land that the Oak Tree was on.
-[Fourth] it was at the foot of the Oak Tree that Jacob put away and buried all his household’s idols).
+[First] Father Abraham arrived in Israel and the first thing he did was worship Adonai (the LORD) at the Oak Tree.
+[Second] It was before this Oak Tree that father Abraham received the first of all Adonai Eloheinu’s promises to him and (through our faith in the God of Abraham) all of his descendants.
+[Third] When Jacob returned to Israel he first purchased the plot of land that the (sacred) Oak Tree was on.
+[Fourth] it was at the foot of the Oak Tree that Jacob put away and buried all of his household idols).
 [Fifth] It was before the Oak Tree that Joshua Confirmed the Covenant and left a Sign.
 [Sixth] The Sanctuary that was dedicated to Adonai Avinu was co-located with the Oak Tree.
-[Seventh] It was near the Oak Tree that Joseph and his brothers, our fathers of the Twelve tribes, were laid to rest and now await the day of the resurrection of the righteous.
+[Seventh] It was near the Oak Tree that Joseph and his brothers, our fathers of the Twelve tribes, were laid to rest and now await the day (promise) of the resurrection of the righteous.

 Explanation #6.
 The Prophetic sign-marker in view here is the Hebrew Sign of the Tav.
 It is of Jewish origin.
 It did not originate with the Gentiles.
 The evil one has repeatedly desecrated this most sacred Hebrew letter-symbol by profanely using it as a sick excuse to butcher and slaughter our people (עם ישראל).

-It is the will of Adonai that none should perish.
+It is the will of Adonai our God that none should perish.

 Explanation #7.
 Avi HaRachamim (אבי הרחמים-the Father of Mercies) is the Savior of all of our souls.
-The Messiah of us all (המשיח מכולנו), the Savior of all humankind (המושיע לחול אדם), did not die on the accursed tree to turn the flock of Israel over to destruction.
+The Messiah of us all (המשיח מכולנו), the Savior of all humankind (המושיע לחול אדם).
+He did not die on the accursed tree to turn the flock of Israel over to destruction.
 He did not come, as did the Destroyer (Abaddon), to seek whom he may condemn and destroy (לִטְרֺף-to devour).
-The Good Shepherd came to seek and to save the lost sheep of Adonai (both flocks, Yehudim v’Goyim).

-“For G-d (אֱלֹהִים) so loved the world, that He gave His only begotten Son [born ‘out of eternity into creation’], that whoever believes in Him shall not perish, but will inherit eternal life.
-For G-d (הָאֱלֹהִים) did not send the Son into the world to judge (condemn) the world, but so that the world might be saved by Him!
+“For God so loved the world, that He gave His only begotten Son [born ‘out of eternity into creation’], that whoever believes in him shall not perish, but will inherit eternal life.
+For God did not send the Son into the world to judge (condemn) the world, but so that the world might be saved by him!

 Explanation #11.
 This is what the festival of Sukkot is all about.
 This is why we so enthusiastically celebrate Sukkot.
-Sukkot is the most happy observance of all the festival observances of Israel because we are looking forward to the day when Messiah returns and sets up a new kingdom, a new Israel, a Commonwealth of Israel that will unite the Gentile nations and peoples of the world together with Israel.
-Then in this international community of the Shalem of Adonai we will all become as one flock that is led by the One Good Shepherd.
+Sukkot is the most happy observance of all the festival observances of Israel because we are looking forward to the day when Messiah returns and sets up a new kingdom, a new Israel, a Commonwealth of Israel; when he will unite the Gentile nations and peoples of the world together with Israel.
+Then in this international community of the Shalem of Adonai Avinu we will all become as one flock that is led by the One Good Shepherd.

 Interpretation and Beliefs related to the Good Shepherd:

-Through Messiah Ben Joseph, the Suffering Messiah and Good Shepherd, Adonai has vanquished all of the fiery darts (arrows) of the Destroyer.
-Messiah our Redeemer is the New Moses, the New Aaron, and the New David who is able to bring corporate atonement sufficient to save all of Israel and all of the nations of the world (Genesis 22:18):
+Through Messiah ben Yosef, the Suffering Messiah and Good Shepherd of God has vanquished all of the fiery darts (arrows) of the Destroyer.
+Messiah our Redeemer is the New Moses, the New Aaron, and the New David who is able to bring corporate atonement sufficient to save all of Israel and all of the nations, peoples, and families of the world (Genesis 22:18):